ICRAR/dlg_paletteGen/README.md

 This is the palette generator of the [DALiuGE](https://daliuge.readthedocs.io) system.

-It processes a file or a directory of source files and produces a DALiuGE compatible palette file containing the information required to use the identified functions and classes and methods to construct logical graphs in [EAGLE](https://eagle-dlg.readthedocs.io).
+It processes a file or a directory of source files or an installed python module and produces a DALiuGE compatible palette file containing the information required to use the identified functions, classes and methods to construct logical graphs in [EAGLE](https://eagle-dlg.readthedocs.io).
 For more information please refer to the [documentation](https://icrar.github.io/dlg_paletteGen/).

 ## Install it from PyPI